the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 Because the land was thrust to the west when the African and North American plates collided, the core of the Blue Ridge mountains within Shenandoah National Park (including Old Rag Mountain) was once located somewhere near I-95.
 The sediments of the Swift Run formation were more resistant to the deformation during thrusting and metamorphism than the Catoctin greenstone, the metamorphosed lava above the sedimentary layers.

 The sediments ended up as deformed blobs called "boudins," the French word for sausage.
-Some were exposed when the Blue Ridge Tunnel was cut through the Blue Ridge near Waynesboro in the 1850s, providing an underground passage for trains.6
+Some were exposed when the Blue Ridge Tunnel was cut through the Blue Ridge near Waynesboro in the 1850s to reduce the elevation that trains had to climb.6

 Source: College of William and Mary, Blue Ridge Tunnel Movie